Cheltenham Festival 2026: Dates, Race Schedule, Gold Cup & Favourites Guide

 The Cheltenham Festival is the biggest week in British and Irish National Hunt (jumps) racing, staged at Cheltenham Racecourse (Prestbury Park) in Gloucestershire.
 Across four days, it combines championship races, elite horses and riders, and the famous “Cheltenham Roar” that greets the opening contest.

-In 2026, the Festival runs from Tuesday 10 March to Friday 13 March 2026, with each day carrying its own theme (Champion Day, Style Wednesday/Ladies Day, St Patrick’s Thursday and Gold Cup Day).
-Official festival dates and day themes are listed by the event organiser, The Jockey Club.
+In 2026, the Festival runs from Tuesday 10 March to Friday 13 March 2026, with each day carrying its own official theme (Champion Day, Ladies Day, St Patrick’s Thursday and Gold Cup Day).
+With the meeting now underway, this article has shifted from a long-range preview to a live Festival-week guide.
 Official Cheltenham Festival page

 Quick summary (key facts at a glance)